emmet-jones/New-SA-MP-callbacks/README.md

 // Returns 1 if the player is near any vending machine. stock IsPlayerNearVending(playerid);

+// Returns 1 if the player is spraying at a vehicle with a spraycan. stock IsPlayerSprayingVehicle(playerid, vehicleid);

 // Returns the player's action. stock GetPlayerAction(playerid);